Kazma1306/Udacity-Disaster/README.md

 # Disaster Response Pipeline Project

 In this project, the task is to analyze disaster data and form an api.
-The disaster messagea are classified by input.
+It also includes a web app which enables users to input messages to classigy them.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.